Hole punch: History

 The first record for a single-hole puncher—a ticket punch—was published in 1885, when Benjamin Smith helped create a spring-loaded hole puncher that had a receptacle to collect the chads.
-Smith dubbed it the “conductor’s punch”.
+Smith dubbed it the "conductor's punch".
 A later paper punch was refined in 1893 by Charles Brooks, and it was referred to as a ticket punch due to its early role in punching train tickets as trains became increasingly popular and common between 1850 and 1900.

-Concerns have risen about the lifespan of the hole punch as most paper documents are now online, making the use of it irrelevant.

 Standards

 Multiple standards exist for the number and position of holes on multi-punched sheets.

 International

 ISO 838

 International Standard ISO 838 specifies two holes, with centers 80±0.5 mm apart, and located 12±1 mm from the nearest edge of the paper, and with the pair of holes positioned symmetrically along that edge.
 Each hole is to have a diameter of 6±0.5 mm.
 Any paper format that is at least 100 mm high can be filed using this system (e.g., ISO A7 and larger).
 A printed document with a margin of 20–25 mm will accommodate ISO 838 filing holes.